 And there we have it!
 If you’re looking to increase the production value of your videos or give off a more professional, high-end impression on your client calls and work meetings, then the recommendations in this article should help.

-If you have any questions or would like to get opinions on possible alternative purchases, then feel free to join my instructional design Slack channel and ask away!
+If you have any questions or would like to get opinions on possible alternative purchases, then feel free to join the instructional design community and ask away!